Creative work examinations

 Audiences at examination

 Where performing is appropriate, it is important to recognise that this is an examination rather than a performance in the colloquial sense.
-An audience introduces an uncontrollable element into the examination that could lead to an unsatisfactory outcome through no fault of the University or the student, or could place the examiners under substantial pressure, direct or indirect, which could affect their judgment.
+An audience introduces an uncontrollable element into the examination that could lead to an unsatisfactory outcome through no fault of the University or the student, or could place the examiners under substantial pressure, direct or indirect, which could affect their judgement.

 An audience is not normally permitted at a performance given as part of an research degree examination.
 You can request that an audience be present.
 The request should be made well in advance of the intended examination, and must include a case justifying the presence of an audience in conveying the new knowledge created during the research program.
 This request must be submitted to the Executive Officer, HDR.